snowdj/c3-fun_program_r/README.md

 	+ Freely available online in the link above.
 A full-color paper copy is also [available from Amazon](http://amzn.to/2aHLAQ1) for (currently) \$18.17.
 3. Bryan, J. (2018). *[Happy git and GitHub for the useR](http://happygitwithr.com)*.

-## Resources
-### DataCamp
-We have a class subscription to [DataCamp](https://www.datacamp.com).
-This means all the courses they offer (which is a lot) are available to you.
-I encourage you to explore the website and play around.
-There are **far more** topics covered by DataCamp than we will cover in this course or this five-course specialization.

-Our DataCamp website is located [here](https://www.datacamp.com/enterprise/functional-programming-with-r).

 # Weekly Schedule (Topics, Assignments, and Readings)
 | **Week**    | **Date** | **Theme**                                      | **Assignment Assigned** | **Assignment Due**                            | **Reading**                                                                                                                                   |